Donaldson dashes home, Blue Jays beat Rangers to win ALDS - Aurora Sentinel

-Donaldson, the reigning AL MVP, led off the 10th with a double into the right-center field gap, and then Matt Bush intentionally walked Edwin Encarnacion.
+Donaldson, the reigning AL MVP, led off the 10th with a double into the right-center field gap and Matt Bush intentionally walked Edwin Encarnacion.

 Toronto Blue Jays' Josh Donaldson, right, comes to score past Texas Rangers' catcher Jonathan Lucroy during third inning game three American League Division Series baseball action in Toronto on Sunday, Oct.
 9, 2016.
 (Frank Gunn/The Canadian Press via AP)